chinmayawade/plant_disease_detection/README.md

-# plant_disease_detection
-Plant Disease Detection using resMLP Feed-Forward Networks for Image Classification.
+# Plant Disease Detection using ResMLP Feedforward Networks for Image Classification with Data-Efficient Training

 ResMLP, also known as the Residual Multi-layer Perceptron, is a neural network architecture that has shown promising results in various computer vision tasks.
 To use ResMLP for plant disease detection, we can follow the following steps:

 **Collect and preprocess the dataset:**  Collect a large dataset of images of healthy and diseased plants, and preprocess them by resizing, cropping, and normalizing the images.